 6. Robin Bledsoe Park (Leander)

-Out of Round Rock, plan for about 18 min in the car — makes Leander a realistic weekday-afternoon option from Round Rock.
+Out of Round Rock, plan for about 18 min in the car, which makes Leander an easy weekday-afternoon trip from Round Rock.

 Location: 601 S Bagdad Rd, Leander, TX 78641